chonho/incubator-singa/layer-clee.md

       param{ }
     }

-The configurations of three layers from the [MLP example]({{ BASE_PATH }}/docs/mlp) are shown above.
 There are some common fields for all kinds of layers:

-  * name, a string used to differentiate two layers
+  * name: a string used to differentiate two layers.
-  * type, an integer used for identifying a Layer subclass.
+  * type: an integer used for identifying a Layer subclass.
 The types of built-in layers are listed in [LayerType]().
 User-defined subclasses must not use the type ID of built-in subclasses.
-  * srclayers, one or more layer names, for identifying the source layers.
+  * srclayers: one or more layer names, for identifying the source layers.
   In SINGA, all connections are [converted]({{ BASE_PATH }}/docs/neural-net) to directed connections.
-  * exclude, an enumerate value of type [Phase](), can be {kTest, kValidation, kTrain}.
+  * exclude: an enumerate value of type [Phase](), can be {kTest, kValidation, kTrain}.
 It is used to filter this layer when creating the [NeuralNet]({{ BASE_PATH }}/docs/neural-net) for the excluding phase.
 E.g., the "data" layer would be filtered when creating the NeuralNet instance for test phase.
-  * param, configuration for a [Param]({{ BASE_PATH }}/docs/param) instance.
+  * param: configuration for a [Param]({{ BASE_PATH }}/docs/param) instance.
   There can be multiple Param objects in one layer.
-  * partition_dim, integer value indicating the partition dimension of this layer. -1 (the default value) for no partitioning, 0 for partitioning on batch dimension, 1 for partitioning on feature dimension.
+  * partition_dim: integer value indicating the partition dimension of this layer. -1 (the default value) for no partitioning, 0 for partitioning on batch dimension, 1 for partitioning on feature dimension.
 It is used by [CreateGraph]({{ BASE_PATH }}/docs/neural-net) for partitioning the neural net.

-Different layers may have different configurations, these configurations are in defined in `<type>_conf`, which is for a specific layer with type `<type>`, e.g., the "data" layer has `sharddata_conf` and "fc1" layer has `innerproduct_conf`.
+Different layers may have different configurations, and these configurations are defined in `<type>_conf`, which is for a specific layer with type `<type>`, e.g., the "data" layer has `sharddata_conf` and "fc1" layer has
+`innerproduct_conf`.
 The specific configurations of built-in layers will be described at the end of this page.

 ## Base Layer class